 Reserve risk must be modelled on a one-year and an ultimate basis.

-For further information on Reserving Minimum Standards, see MS8.
+For further information on Reserving, see Lloyd's 'Principles for Doing Business' Principle 6.

 This section includes a number of areas that should be explicitly included in the model documentation.
 This list is by no means exhaustive.